ttdm/ttdm.github.io/content/projects.en.md

 ### [En BETA] Symphonium : A tool to help learning the piano
-Inspired by Synthesia (proprietary software) and PianoFromAbove (open source but deprecated), it is the only open source and cross platform software that helps you learn piano by vizualizing MIDIFiles and comparing thoses files to the notes you play on a MIDI keyboard.
+Inspired by Synthesia (proprietary software) and PianoFromAbove (open source but deprecated), it is the only open source and cross platform software that helps you learn the piano by vizualizing MIDI files and comparing thoses files to the notes you play on a MIDI keyboard.
 I created it as an alternative to Synthesia because *every tool designed to help learning any skill should be free*!
 For more information and while waiting for the dedicated website currently in construction, you can check the project on its